 If you don’t want to add a full splashback throughout the kitchen, for instance in areas where you don’t need to protect the wall from cooking or water splashes then a low upstand of around 50mm in either stone or composite to match your worktops is a good alternative.
 They help to seal the back of the worksurface and give a neat, professional finish.

-showcase a variety of splashback options so don't hesitate to visit us for inspiration for your new room.
+Our kitchen showrooms showcase a variety of splashback options so don't hesitate to visit us for inspiration for your new room.
 And, if you're ready to start designing, simply call 0800 389 6938 to speak with one of our design experts.